FuReAsu/ansible/k8s-node-setup/readme.md

 - Add CRI-O and K8S repositories
 - Install CRI-O and K8S components
 - Exclude CRI-O and K8S components from updates to keep them from being updated unintentionally.
+- Initializes the kubernetes cluster with kubeadm
+    - generates kubeadm join tokens and commands
+    - run join commands on worker nodes

 > The playbook is designed for initial installs.
 It can't handle upgrades since they aren't tested yet.
 What it means is that changing the ***crio_ver*** and ***k8s_ver*** variables won't upgrade the cluster.
 There will be separate playbook for upgrades later.